Climber from Japan dies after crevasse fall in Alaska

-ANCHORAGE, Alaska (AP) — A climber from Japan is presumed dead following a fall into a crevasse on Mount Hunter in Alaska’s Denali National Park and Preserve, officials said.
+ANCHORAGE, Alaska (AP) — A climber from Japan is presumed dead following a fall into a crevasse near Mount Hunter in Alaska’s Denali National Park and Preserve, officials said.

 The park, in a statement, said a 43-year-old climber from Kanagawa, Japan, was unroped from his teammates when he fell through a weak ice bridge near their camp at approximately 8,000 feet (2,440 meters) on the southeast fork of the Kahiltna Glacier.

-Note: This story is corrected to say the fall was near Mount Hunter.